 We teach children to sing this song, but the lesson here is just as important for us who are older.
 We need to look at our family and friends that we attend church with as the body of Christ.
 Remember, we are all part of the same body.
 Being a member of the same body means we should not be shooting arrows of criticism and unkind words at each other.
 Remember, our tongue is like a fire and will destroy and leave things in ruin behind us if we do not control it.
 So, will you allow God to control your tongue?
 Sometimes this can be difficult, especially when someone speaks harsh words to us.
 Our first response may be to defend ourselves and say something harsh or unkind in return.
 But God is challenging us to be kind to one another, tender-hearted, and forgiving.
 When we say something and another person hears it, we cannot take back words already delivered.
 I want to challenge you to think about what you say before it comes out of your mouth.

 “Thou shalt not go up and down as a talebearer among thy people: neither shalt thou stand against the blood of thy neighbour; I am the Lord.”

 This scripture in Leviticus is simply stating thou shalt not gossip among God’s people.
 Do you know there are places in the Bible that teach us God hates whispering, talebearers, slanderers, and backbiting?
-Young people I encourage you not to be the kind of person that knows everything about everyone and tells everyone else about what you know.
-Many times, people that gossip are trying to raise their own reputation by destroying the reputation of someone else.
-We need to watch our tongue simply because there are people, who are not Christian – watching us.
+Young people, I encourage you not to be the kind of person who knows everything about everyone and tells everyone else what you know.
+People who gossip often try to raise their reputation by destroying someone else’s reputation.
+We need to watch our tongue simply because people who are not Christian are watching us.
 People that we want to win to Christ.
-If you are a gossiper, the person who is not Christian watches you go to church, and at the same time sees you telling stories about others.
-This is not a soul winning example.
+If you are a gossiper, the person who is not Christian watches you go to church, and at the same time, sees you telling stories about others.
+This testimony is not a soul-winning example.
 God does not want gossip among his people.
-If you know someone that is always a gossip here are a few tips to handle them.
+If you know someone that is always a gossip, here are a few tips for handling them.